lingliw/panTool/padocTool/input/articles/HDInsight/hdinsight-use-hive.md

 * [How to add a custom Hive UDF to HDInsight](http://blogs.msdn.com/b/bigdatasupport/archive/2014/01/14/how-to-add-custom-hive-udfs-to-hdinsight.aspx)

+## Hive internal tables vs external tables

+There are a few things you need to know about the Hive internal table and external table:

+- The **CREATE TABLE** command creates an internal table.
+The data file must be located in the default container.
+- The **CREATE TABLE** command moves the data file to the /hive/warehouse/<TableName> folder.
+- The **CREATE EXTERNAL TABLE** command creates an external table.
+The data file can be located outside the default container.
+- The **CREATE EXTERNAL TABLE** command does not move the data file.
+- The **CREATE EXTERNAL TABLE** command doesn't allow any folders in the LOCATION.
+This is the reason why the tutorial makes a copy of the sample.log file.

+For more information, see [HDInsight: Hive Internal and External Tables Intro][cindygross-hive-tables].

 ##<a id="data"></a>About the sample data, an Apache log4j file

 This example uses a *log4j* sample file, which is stored at **/example/data/sample.log** in your blob storage container.
 Each log inside the file consists of a line of fields that contains a `[LOG LEVEL]` field to show the type and the severity, for example: